Virgin Active: History

 In 2002, by which point the company had 350,000 members, Branson sold 55 percent of the company to Bridgepoint Capital for £40 million.
 In 2005, Branson bought out Bridgepoint's stake in the business for £134.5 million.

 It subsequently expanded its operations in 2004 to Italy.
 By 2005 the company had 25 clubs in the UK, 77 clubs in South Africa and 12 clubs in Continental Europe.
-It opened its first Australian club in Sydney in late 2008, with further clubs launch in Singapore and Thailand in 2014.
+It opened its first Australian club in Sydney in late 2008, with further clubs launched in Singapore and Thailand in 2014.

 On 1 November 2006 it took over the UK-based operation of the more prestigious Holmes Place chain, thus increasing its UK chain of clubs from 24 to 72 overnight.
 On 26 April 2011 it announced the takeover of UK gym operator Esporta's 55 clubs increasing the UK business to 124 clubs.

 In 2013, Virgin Active expanded into the South East Asian market, first opening a club in Singapore at the heart of the CBD.
 Located on Level 6, Tower 2, One Raffles Place.
 Playing a significant role in opening the first club in South East Asia was Christian Mason, the newly appointed 'Managing Director South East Asia'.
 Christian Mason then went on to opening 13 more clubs in both Singapore and Thailand.

-The current Group CEO is founder Matthew Bucknall.
 In 2014 Virgin Active launched a new low-cost gym called Virgin Active RED.
 The RED gyms focuses on first timers who may be intimidated by training by strategically placing exercise equipment in different stages around the gym and further having touch screen computers and other technologies placed in these predefined area's teaching the user how to do the exercise correctly.

 On 16 April 2015, it was reported that Virgin Group and their private equity backers had sold 80% of Virgin Active to the South African investment firm Brait, owned by the billionaire Christo Wiese.
 The sale price was £682 million for an 80% stake, valuing the business at £1.3 billion, including debt, and the transaction was completed in July 2015.
 The company will continue to operate under the Virgin Active brand.